 Gene rearrangement EGFR, ALK and ROS1 mutations turn on processes in tumors that make cancer cells uncontrollably grow and divide.
 Targeted therapies work by turning off these processes.

 Testing for EGFR, ALK and ROS1 mutations may be recommended if you have the adenocarcinoma sub-type of NSCLC, though other sub-types can also have these mutations.

 Even if your tumor is negative for EGFR, ALK and ROS1 mutations, your tumor can still be tested for other characteristics that may allow you to access a new targeted therapy through a clinical trial.
-Targeted therapies for other mutations and tumor characterisics are also being tested in clinical trials, and treatments may be available to some patients.
-To find clinical trials for your cancer treatment, call 1-800-698-0931or visit the Clinical Trials Matching Service.
+Targeted therapies for other mutations and tumor characteristics are also being tested in clinical trials, and treatments may be available to some patients.
+More information

 If there is enough tissue from the original biopsy of your tumor, this tissue can be tested.
 If not, you may need a second biopsy or minor surgery to get enough tissue to test.
 Some doctors may also want a second biopsy to see if you have developed the T790M mutation while taking an EGFR-targeted therapy.
 Results are usually sent back to your doctor between 1 and 3 weeks.